 Student exchanges

 Your university must have a formal agreement with a partner university in Portugal.
-Check that your institution is involved in the programme and offers the Scheme.
+Check that your institution is involved in the programme and offers the scheme.

 Course fees

-EU citizens are entitled to attend university in Portugal and are not required to pay higher course fees.
+European Union (EU) citizens are entitled to attend university in Portugal and are not required to pay higher course fees.
 EU nationals are also entitled to apply for any available grants towards tuition fees.

 Both public and private institutions set their own tuition fees, so the cost varies depending on where you choose to study.
 Private institutions charge considerably more than public universities.
 If you choose to study at a private institution, you'll pay monthly fees, while at public universities you pay annually.

-For Bachelors programmes at public universities, expect to pay up to €1,050 per year (£890).
-Masters courses can cost to €2,500 (£2,120), but both Bachelors and Masters courses can also be as low as €500 (£424).
+For Bachelors programmes at public universities, expect to pay up to €1,250 (£1,052) per year.
+Masters courses can cost up to €2,500 (£2,104), but both Bachelors and Masters courses can also be as low as €500 (£421) per year.

 To find out more about tuition fees, contact your individual institution.